-Town & Country Planning and Landscape Design guide
+Guide to studying Town & Country Planning and Landscape Design

 Study Town & Country Planning and Landscape Design and you'll develop the necessary skills to improve living environments for so many people.

-Town & Country Planning is the study which concerns land use.
+Town & Country Planning is the study that concerns land use.
 The goal is to ensure sustainable economic development and a better environment.
 Each country of the UK has its own planning system.